cfengine/core/HACKING.md

 Normally, bug fixes have a higher chance of getting accepted than new features, but we certainly welcome feature contributions.
-If you have an idea for a new feature, it might be a good idea to open up a feature ticket in Redmine and send a message to dev-cfengine mailing list, before actually contributing the code, in order to get discussion going.
+If you have an idea for a new feature, it might be a good idea to open up a feature ticket in our [bug-tracker](https://tracker.mender.io/projects/CFE/issues/) and send a message to dev-cfengine mailing list, before actually contributing the code, in order to get discussion going.

 Merged features and larger changes will be released in the first minor release (i.e. x.y.0).
 Please note that such pull requests should be ready for merging